 The frequency of dental x-rays varies from child to child, however, those with a high risk of tooth decay will typically require dental x-rays every six months to a year.

 What if my child has special needs?

 An essential part of pediatric dentistry is caring for people with significant medical, physical, or mental disabilities.
 Our team has specialized training to allow us to address special needs and provide the very best care possible.
 At Little House of Smiles, we realize that treatment and prevention are a team approach, and Dr.Scott/ Dr. Tello is always available to talk to parents about any specific needs your child may have before your visit.

 How often does my child need to visit the Pediatric Dentist?

-5 percent of kids should be every 6 months without any delays.
-Some will require a 3-month exam and cleanings due to high-risk factors and poor hygiene.
-For the prevention of dental problems.
-Kids develop decay sooner than adult teeth and do not give signs of discomfort when a small cavity develops.
-Hence prevention visits every 3-6 months.
+A majority of kids should see their pediatric dentist every 6 months without delays.
+Some will require a 3-month exam and cleanings due to high-risk factors and poor hygiene for the prevention of dental problems.
+Kids’ teeth develop decay sooner than adult teeth and do not show signs of discomfort when a small cavity develops.
+Hence prevention visits every 3-6 months are recommended.
 We hope you share in our belief that regular oral health maintenance is a sound investment in your child’s overall health.
 To maintain optimum oral health, we recommend that your child be seen every six months for a continuing care appointment that includes an oral examination, a cleaning, the application of fluoride, and any necessary radiographs (x-rays).
 Preventive care will help prevent tooth decay and periodontal disease.
-At continuing care time you will be asked to update your child’s dental and medical history which may have changed since the last visit.
-We will examine and treat your child as we did at the first visit and discuss the findings with you.
+During your continuing care appointment, you will be asked to update your child’s dental and medical history, which may have changed since the last visit.